zambeloago/Github-Workshop/README.md

 ### First commit
 - [ ] Check this to make a change

+* You can open the repo by going to repository and then open in explorer.
+(Can also press Ctrl+Shift+A to open in text editor)
+* Open the readme.md
-* Check the checkmark above by putting an x between the brackets
+* Tick the checkmark above by putting an x between the brackets
-* Then
+* Save and then open github desktop
+* You will see a change on the left
+* Give it a commit message and press commit

+###